• When Glyndebourne Opera House was rebuilt and enlarged in the early 1990s by architect, Sir Michael Hopkins RA, Sir George...

 Jerwood Foundation made a £1 million donation, then the largest single donation ever received by Glyndebourne, to create a new rehearsal and practice stage.
 Adjoining the opera house, the Jerwood Studio has exactly the same dimensions as the main stage, allowing singers to experience almost like-for-like performance conditions.
 Conceived as part of Glyndebourne’s enlightened policy of promoting exceptional young talent, the Jerwood Studio opened in 2001.

-• Jerwood Arts continues to support Glyndebourne’s Jewood Young Artists’ Programme which was introduced in 2005 as the Jerwood Chorus Development...
+• Jerwood Foundation continues to support Glyndebourne’s Jerwood Young Artists’ Programme which was introduced in 2005 as the Jerwood Chorus Development...

-Jerwood Arts continues to support Glyndebourne’s Jewood Young Artists’ Programme which was introduced in 2005 as the Jerwood Chorus Development Scheme and is a central tenet of Glyndebourne's work to support the next generation of opera talent.
+Jerwood Foundation continues to support Glyndebourne’s Jerwood Young Artists’ Programme which was introduced in 2005 as the Jerwood Chorus Development Scheme and is a central tenet of Glyndebourne's work to support the next generation of opera talent.

-Thirty nine singers have been through the programme to date, including many now familiar faces in the world of opera including David Butt Philip, Duncan Rock, Marta Fontanais-Simmons, Stuart Jackson and Anthony Gregory.
+To date 58 singers have participated in the programme, including many now familiar voices in the world of opera including David Butt Philip, Duncan Rock, Marta Fontanals-Simmons, Stuart Jackson and Anthony Gregory.

 • The studio continues to be a vital rehearsal and performance space that supports the artists we work with to thrive, develop their skills and to produce world-class opera.